dveng/django/README.md

-＃frist
+# first

+This is first hub project,
-This my frist hub project,and use to save some files,such as python exercise project etc..
+and use to save some files,
+such as python exercise project etc. .